yogesh8rajput/Java_Core/README.md

 ## Java Core Topics & Practice notes
-This repository covers essential n Java core concepts.
+This repository covers essential n Java core concepts from basics to advanced.
 Each topic includes hands-on practice to reinforce learning.